Midway-class aircraft carrier: 1950s

 None of the class went on war cruises during the Korean War.
 As the three ships became essential to the Navy's strategic nuclear weapons role in Europe, they were mainly deployed to the Atlantic and Mediterranean.
 Until the availability of the Forrestal class, they were the premier commands sought by senior naval aviators.
-They were "admiral makers" for many of their commanding officers including future CNOs George Whelan Anderson Jr. and David L. McDonald.
+They were "admiral makers" for many of their commanding officers including future Chief of Naval Operations George Whelan Anderson Jr. and David L. McDonald.

-During the 1950s, Midway and Franklin D. Roosevelt underwent the SCB-110 modernization program (similar to SCB-125 for the Essex class), which added angled decks, steam catapults, mirror landing systems, and other modifications that allowed them to operate a new breed of large, heavy naval jets.
+During the 1950s, Midway and Franklin D. Roosevelt underwent the SCB-110 modernization program (similar to SCB-125 for the Essex class), which added angled flight decks, steam catapults, mirror landing systems, and other modifications that allowed them to operate a new generation of larger and heavier naval aircraft.
 Coral Sea had a variant modernization program called SCB-110A with an angled deck 3 degrees greater than the other two.

 1960s

 All three of the Midway class made combat deployments in the Vietnam War.
 Coral Sea deployed to the Gulf of Tonkin six times, Midway deployed on three occasions, and Franklin D. Roosevelt made one combat deployment before returning to the Mediterranean.

 In the late 1960s, Midway underwent an extensive modernization and reconstruction program under SCB 101.66, which proved to be controversial and expensive and thus was not repeated on the other ships.
 While $82 million had been budgeted for the modernization, the actual cost was $202 million, in comparison to $277 million for simultaneous construction of the brand-new USS John F. Kennedy.

+Roosevelt instead received an austere $46 million refit (SCB 103.68), enabling her to operate the Grumman A-6 Intruder and LTV A-7 Corsair II.
+In July 1968, Roosevelt entered Norfolk Naval Shipyard for her 11-month modernization program.
+The forward centerline elevator was relocated to the starboard deck edge forward of the island, the port waist catapult was removed, the crew spaces were refurbished, and all of the four remaining 5 in anti-aircraft turrets were removed.
+Roosevelt set sail with 4 - 5" guns, 2 on either side controlled by 3 Mk 56 Gunfire control systems and one Mk 37 System.
+Roosevelt also received a deck edge spray system using the new seawater compatible fire-fighting chemical, Light Water.
+She put to sea again on 26 May 1969.

 1970s

 By the 1970s, Franklin D. Roosevelt and Coral Sea were showing their age.
 All three retained the McDonnell Douglas F-4 Phantom II in their air wings, being too small to operate the new Grumman F-14 Tomcat fleet defense fighter or the S-3 Viking anti-submarine jet.
-In 1977, Franklin D. Roosevelt was decommissioned.
+In 1977, Franklin D. Roosevelt was decommissioned as she was the least modernized and in poor condition compared to the others in her class.
 On her final deployment, Roosevelt embarked AV-8 Harrier jump jets to test the concept of including VSTOL aircraft in a carrier air wing.